 - Salt to taste

-- In a pot bring the stock and enough water to a simmer to cover the sweet potato.
+- In a pot bring the stock and enough water to a simmer to cover the potatoes.

-- Add the sweet potatoes, salt, onion, both chilies and cook until potato is fork tender, about 15 minutes.
+- Add to the potatoes salt, onion, both chilies and cook until potato is fork tender, about 15 minutes.